 Other strains of the avian flu virus have also caused sporadic outbreaks of infection in people.
 However, in these outbreaks, the virus has not spread from person to person.
-In April 2014, one person in the Sichuan province of China died after getting H5N6 bird flu, but the virus has not spread to other people.

 People may have extreme difficulty breathing and flu-like symptoms (such as fever, cough, sore throat, and muscle aches).
 Some people have conjunctivitis or pneumonia.